boyreau/C_xdg_base_directory/README.md

  - `char *XDG_CACHE_HOME()` to retrieve a directory suitable for cache files.
  - `char *XDG_RUNTIME_DIR()` to retrieve a directory suitable for runtime files (pipes, sockets, pid files...)

+If an environment variable contains a relative path, the corresponding function returns a NULL pointer and rants about your configuration.

+That's a choice I made after falling into the trap of a relative path defaulting to /home/user (which is pretty confusing).
+It also overrode some files in my home directory in the process (I don't want that to happen to my users).

+I prefer a loud fail over a hidden assumption.